-- Q27.
-Associations provide seminars, workshops and conference for its members and the general public for a fee.
-Members pay at the lower rate than the general public.
-How do I account for GST? - A27.
-The fees are subject to GST.
-For members, GST is to be accounted on the discounted fee. - Q28.
-ABC Association, a non-profit organization occasionally invites a foreign speaker to present papers for its seminars, conferences organized for its members and the general public.
-ABC pays for the speaker's accommodation, meals and traveling allowances including professional/ appearance fee.
-Does ABC have to account for GST on such payment? - A28.
+- A23.
 If ABC is registered under GST, he has to account for GST on the payment made.
-On the professional fee, it is to be accounted by way of reverse charge mechanism as it is regarded as an imported service. - Q29.
+On the professional fee, it is to be accounted by way of reverse charge mechanism as it is regarded as an imported service.
+For further information on imported services, please refer to GST General Guide. - Q24.
 A Football Association in Malaysia, a GST registered person, imports a professional footballer to play for the Association in the Malaysian Football League on a contractual basis.
-The Association pays a transfer fee to the former employer of the footballer overseas and pay salary and allowances to the footballer while on contract with the Association.
+The Association pays a transfer fee to the former employer of the footballer overseas and pay salary and allowances to the footballer while on contract with the Football Association in Malaysia.
 What is the GST treatment on the transfer fee, salary and allowances?
-Who should account for the GST? - A29.
+Who should account for the GST? - A24.
 The service by the footballer to play for the Association is regarded as an imported service and the Association has to account for the GST by way of reverse charge mechanism.
 A contract of employment is not regarded as business.
-Thus, the salary and allowances paid to the footballer are not subject to GST. - Q30.
-My club rents out space in the club's premises to a restaurant operator and there is a lease agreement which requires a certain amount of deposit to be paid by the restaurant operator to the club.
-Does the club need to account for GST on the deposit?
+Thus, the salary and allowances paid to the footballer are not subject to GST.
+For further information on imported services, please refer to GST General Guide. - Q25.
+Are takings from a coin operated vending machine located at an association or club's premise subject to GST?
+Who should account for it? - A25.
+Supplies from a coin operated machine e.g. snacks and drinks are subject to GST.
+GST on the takings must be accounted by the person who supplies the use of the vending machine to the customer.
+GST has to be accounted at the time the coins are removed from the machine.
+As for the association or club, it has to charge GST to the supplier on rental of the space where the machine is placed or has to account for GST on commissions that it receives.